 Assignments will not be accepted past the due date without sufficient prior notification and documentation.
-However, 2 points will be deducted from the discussion posts for each discussion post that is late.
-After one week (7 days) past the due date, module assignments will no longer be accepted, except in the case of extended, University approved absences.
+However, 2 points will be deducted from the discussion posts for each discussion post that is late, and a late discussion post will result in you being marked as absent for the week.
+After one week (7 days) past the due date, module assignments will no longer be accepted, except in the case of university approved absences.
 The discussion post assignment is the indicator of your class attendance.
 If you miss two consecutive discussion posts, you are subject to being dropped from the course for nonattendance.